|

 just a matter of a trail of smoke on the horizon, but

+endless shipping easily discernible with the naked eye.
 Comes the night, and the lively interest of the sunlit

 hours gives way to sheer beauty, when, the moon over